dellaert/19F-4476/proj1.md

 1. Install [Miniconda](https://conda.io/miniconda.html).
 It doesn't matter whether you use Python 2 or 3 because we will create our own environment that uses 3 anyways.
 2. Create a conda environment using the appropriate command.
 On Windows, open the installed "Conda prompt" to run the command.
 On MacOS and Linux, you can just use a terminal window to run the command, Modify the command based on your OS (`linux`, `mac`, or `win`): `conda env create -f environment_<OS>.yml`
 3. This should create an environment named 'cs4476'.
 Activate it using the Windows command, `activate cs4476` or the MacOS / Linux command, `source activate cs4476`
+4. Install the project package, by running `pip install -e .` inside the repo folder.
-4. Run the notebook using `jupyter notebook ./code/proj1.ipynb`
+5. Run the notebook using `jupyter notebook ./proj1_code/proj1.ipynb`
+6. Ensure that all sanity checks are passing by running `pytest tests` inside the repo folder.
-5. Generate the zip folder for the code portion of your submission once you've finished the project using `python zip_submission.py` (don't forget to submit your report, too!).
+7. Generate the zip folder for the code portion of your submission once you've finished the project using `python zip_submission.py` (don't forget to submit your report, too!).

 ## Part 1: NumPy